Texas Sayings and Words Visitors Should Know

 The following is hopefully going to shine some light on the more common sayings you may encounter while in the Lone Star State.
 Keep in mind that Texas is huge and there are many regional sayings as well, but this should get you started.

-He's all hat and no cattle. – this is probably pretty obvious, but it is someone that likes to put on a good front or appearance but really has no credentials, real world skills or any knowledge on whatever he is spouting off about.
-In other areas this individual is the know it all, blowhard or the poser.
+He's all hat and no cattle: This is probably pretty obvious, but it is someone that likes to put on a good front or appearance but really has no credentials, real-world skills, or any knowledge about whatever he is spouting off about.
+In other ar,eas this individual is the know-it-all, blowhard, or the poser.

-Uh huh – when you say "thank you" often you were hear the response "uh huh".
-This should be interpreted in this situation as your welcome.
+Uh huh: When you say "thank you," often you hear the response "uh huh."
+This should be interpreted in this situation as "you're welcome."
 It can also be a sign of agreement with the last statement made.